umbraco/UmbracoDocs/Umbraco-StarterKit/index.md

 ## [Getting Started](Getting-Started)

-Learn more about how to get your hands on an Umbraco Starterkit project and how to configure it.
+Learn more about how to get your hands on an Umbraco Starterkit project, how to configure it and learn the basics of working with content.

 ## Publishing your site